dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/exporting_responses.md

 By default, exports do not contain uploaded attachments.
 If you want to export files uploaded from your respondents, select "Attachments" from the list of options under "Include."

+Other export options include "Overall ratings" and "All individual ratings."
+If you select "Overall ratings," your export will include the average overall rating, your overall rating, and—for each rating field—your rating and the average rating.
+If you choose "All individual ratings," your export will contain a separate file with every reviewer's ratings for each response.

 Once you have configured your export, press the "Download" button to begin the export process.

 ### Exporting all responses